PUPIL RECORDS

 Education Code 48923(b) Expungement of expulsion records

-Education Code 49060-49078 Pupil records
+Education Code 49060-49078 student records

 Education Code 49066 Grades: finalization; physical education class

-Education Code 49067 Regulations regarding pupil’s achievement
+Education Code 49067 Regulations regarding student’s achievement

 Education Code 49069 Absolute right to access (parents’ right of access to student records)